-The principle of heat loading is to put an additional pump to absorb the excess power from prime mover during the phenomenon of back driving.
+Heat loading objective or its main purposes is to maintain a power resistance at the hydraulic mover during the phenomenon of back driving.
 The consequence of this method is the system will generate additional heat.
 Thus, another system is needed to cool it down.
 The un-necessary additional system to cool the system down is the reason why this method is not too effective when applied.